Baikonur Cosmodrome Tour

 Tour price is indicative and may be subject to change.

-Preliminary dates for 2019 manned space launches
+Preliminary dates for 2020 space launches (includes unmanned launches)

 For more details, click the ‘Top 5’ or ‘Itinerary’ buttons above!
 If you’re keen to experience this tour, please call or send an email.
 Or, to book, simply fill in the form on the right-hand side of this page.